jrenaud90/TidalPy/Documentation/material_x/material_eos.md

 # Material EOS Models (`Material_x.eos`)

-_Updated: 2026-09-12_
+_Updated: 2026-09-15_

 A material equation-of-state model returns a mass density [kg m$^{-3}$].
 The analytic models return it as a function of the local pressure [Pa]; the interpolated model returns it as a function of radius [m].
-All four answer through the same call, `calc_density(pressure, temperature=0.0, radius=0.0)`, so the whole-planet solve does not need to know which kind it is holding.
+All four are evaluated through the same call, `calc_density(pressure, temperature=0.0, radius=0.0)`, so the whole-planet solve does not need to know which kind it is holding.

 All of the models are built on an abstract base class deriving from `PhysicsBase`.
 The analytic models are isothermal: the temperature argument exists for interface uniformity and is not currently used.